 Slow-wave sleep is the deepest stage of sleep and is important for physical recovery and repair.
 The study also found that Chaga tea improved participants’ overall sleep quality.

 Another study looked at the effects of Chaga extract on sleep in rats.
-The study found that the extract increased the amount of time spent in slow-wave sleep.
+The study found that the extract increased the time spent in slow-wave sleep.
 The rats also showed less anxiety-related behavior after taking the Chaga extract.

 Related recipe: Chaga Hot Chocolate